nmorse/graphlet/README.md

 This is what I know about the "way" it works (to date).
 Questions "Why is it done this way?" and
-"How did this come about?" are difficult to answer, other than "It has emerged in this way from a few high-faluting ideals and a great number of pesky praciticalities."
+"How did this come about?" are difficult to answer, other than "It has emerged in this way from a few _highfalutin_ ideals and a great number of pesky practicalities."

 Node abilities (types)